An analytic derivation of the bifurcation conditions for localization in hyperelastic tubes and sheets: Introduction

-The membrane assumption has been abandoned in recent studies and attention has turned to tubes of {\it arbitrary} thickness.
-With the help of dynamic systems theory, Fu {\it et al.} \cite{FLF} shown by numerical calculations that the bifurcation condition for localized bulging takes a very simple form, namely that the Jacobian determinant of the internal pressure and resultant axial force as functions of two principal stretches vanishes.
-This bifurcation condition was rederived in \cite{YLF} using the method of multiple scales; a weakly nonlinear analysis was carried out at the same time.
-The derived analytic predictions were corroborated by numerical simulations and experimental studies \cite{WGZLF}.
-More recently, the same methodology has been applied to study elasto-capillary bulging and necking in a stretched solid cylinder \cite{FJG} and in a stretched cylindrical tube \cite{EFa,EFb}.
-It is worth mentioning that the work \cite{FJG} is the first self-consistent study on this problem that not only addresses the initial bifurcation, but also connects it to the final Maxwell state, correcting again misconceptions in the relevant field.
+Recent studies have focused on tubes of {\it arbitrary} wall thickness to which the membrane assumption no longer applies.
+With the help of dynamical systems theory, Fu {\it et al.} \cite{FLF} derived the bifurcation condition for localized bulging and showed that it takes a simple form $J(P,N)=0$ where $J(P,N)$ denotes the Jacobian determinant of the internal pressure $P$ and resultant axial force $N$, each viewed as a function of two principal stretches.
+This bifurcation condition was rederived in \cite{YLF} as a by-product of a weakly nonlinear analysis to derive the bulging solution explicitly.
+The derived analytic predictions were corroborated by numerical simulations \cite{LLY} and experimental studies \cite{WGZLF}.
+This bifurcation condition provides a framework under which various other effects may be assessed in a systematic manner \cite{WAF,VD,WF,LYAX,YLAX,HHS}.
+More recently, the same methodology has been applied to study elasto-capillary bulging and necking in soft elastic cylinders \cite{FJG} and tubes \cite{EFa,EFb}.
+The work \cite{FJG} seems to be the first self-consistent study on this problem that not only addresses the initial bifurcation, but also connects it to the final Maxwell state, correcting again misconceptions in the relevant field.

-The bifurcation condition that the Jacobian determinant $J(P,N)$ of the internal pressure $P$ and resultant axial force $N$ viewed as functions of two principal stretches vanishes was established in \cite{FLF} via a brute force approach: the condition that zero becomes a triple eigenvalue of the spatial dynamical system governing axisymmetric incremental deformations is first derived, and was then shown {\it numerically} to be equivalent to $J(P,N)=0$.
-However, from a mathematical point of view, there still lacks a rigorous justification of this bifurcation condition which has been commonly used \cite{WF,LYAX,YLAX}.
-The purpose of this paper is to derive the equivalence {\it analytically}, thus providing further insight into the bifurcation condition and justifying its application in other elastic localization problems.
-The main idea is to recognize that the perturbation in the derivation of the bifurcation condition is essentially uniform.
-It can be generalized to deal with any bifurcations depending on a slowly varying variable, which is discussed in the conclusion part, but in this paper we shall restrict our attention to localized bulging for the sake of concreteness.
+The bifurcation condition $J(P,N)=0$ was established in \cite{FLF} via a brute force approach: the condition that zero becomes a triple eigenvalue of the spatial dynamical system governing axisymmetric incremental deformations is first derived, and was then shown {\it numerically} to be equivalent to $J(P,N)=0$.
+The purpose of the current paper is to derive this equivalence {\it analytically}, thus providing further insight into the bifurcation condition and justifying its application in other elastic localization problems.
+The main idea is to recognize that the bifurcation condition is simply the solvability condition for an extra uniform expansion to exist.